August 24, 2021

 Is the COVID-19 vaccine authorized by the US Food and Drug Administration (FDA)?

-- Johnson & Johnson’s Janssen COVID Vaccine
+- Johnson & Johnson’s Janssen COVID-19 Vaccine for individuals 18 and older

 All COVID-19 vaccines authorized for use by the U.S. Food and Drug Administration (FDA) are highly effective at preventing hospitalizations and death from COVID-19.